Last Updated April 9, 2026

 One of the greatest challenges of running a startup business is achieving a positive cash flow to grow your company and pay expenses.
-Unfortunately, many startups’ finances depend on customer invoices that can take weeks or even months to be paid, creating a cycle of negative cash flow and increasing debt.
+Unfortunately, many startups’ finances depend on customer invoices that can take weeks or even months to be paid, which can create ongoing cash flow gaps and limit your ability to scale.

 What Is Startup Invoice Factoring?